FraunhoferIOSB/GreasePad/README.md

 - Get the Qt toolkit and the Eigen library.
 - Clone the source code, i.e.,
 `git clone www.github.com/FraunhoferIOSB/GreasePad.git`
-- Building the programme, e.g., using the integrated development environment *QtCreator*.
+- Building the programme, e.g., using the integrated development environment *QtCreator* or using *CMake* with the file *CMakeLists.txt*.

 ### Contributing to GreasePad